Computer Science

 CS2613Programming Languages Laboratory4 ch (4L) (P)

-Introduces several programming languages in a hands-on-setting, with a view to preparing students for advanced courses and/or workplace projects.
-Students will carry out supervised laboratory exercises and independent work designed to improve programming skills, boost confidence and competence in acquiring new languages, and help choose implementation languages for future projects.
-Currently the course covers Python, JavaScript, Octave/Matlab, and Racket.
+Explore several programming paradigms in a hands-on setting to prepare for advanced courses and/or workplace projects.
+Carry out supervised laboratory exercises and independent work designed to improve programming skills, boost confidence and competence in acquiring new languages, and help choose implementation languages for future projects.
+Learn programming languages such as Python, JavaScript, Octave/Matlab, and Racket.

 PrerequisiteCS 1083.